-Nexus is an AI Router that provides a unified endpoint for all your MCP (Model Context Protocol) servers, APIs, and LLM providers.
+Nexus is an AI Router that provides unified endpoints for both MCP (Model Context Protocol) servers and LLM providers.
 It enables you to aggregate, govern, and manage your entire AI infrastructure through a single interface.
+It provides two main capabilities:

 • Single endpoint for all your MCP tools